Christian M. 6 min read

 Next-Generation Firewall (NGFW)

-• Highly customisable to meet specific business needs.
+• Highly customisable to specific security requirements.

 • Reduces reliance on external providers by operating locally.